 Do you focus more on what you do well or on what you don’t do well?
-Your negative self-talk impacts your feelings and actions.
+Do you know your negative self-talk impacts your feelings and actions?

 The most common poison people take on a regular basis is negativity.
 It can control you in ways that you may not even be aware of.
 Eliminating it can make a major difference in your outlook and mindset.
 Researchers estimate that we think about 50,000 to 70,000 thoughts a day – and that about 80% of those thoughts are negative.
 That is a crazy amount of negative self-talk!

 If you are like most people you will find that you say negative things to yourself more often than positive things.
 We all have that little voice in our head that tells us we’re not good enough or that there’s no way we can do what we set out to get done.

 To gain more confidence in yourself, you have to stop talking negatively in your head.
 You probably use negative self talk a lot more than you realize and it is KILLING YOUR CONFIDENCE.

 “Studies show that positive self-talk can increase performance by 11%”

 It’s important to be aware of that voice in your head.
 Listen to what and how it is talking to you.
 If it is constantly negative, then you need to take action to turn it into a supportive and positive voice.
 Listen carefully and when you catch a negative thought turn it into a positive statement instead.

 Pay attention to what the negative voice is saying.
 Write it down and then challenge it with a positive statement.
 Prove that inner voice wrong.

 Do something positive for yourself.
 Make a better choice in some area – food, TV viewing, scrolling social media, etc. You will feel more confident and gain back control.